leanjs/leanjs/packages/vue/README.md

 # Usage

 1 .
 Create your custom `useSharedState` composable.
-This will add type-safety to your `useSharedState` composable based on your instance of LeanJS `runtime`.
+This will add type-safety to your `useSharedState` composable based on your instance of Lean `runtime`.

 ```ts
 // runtime-vue.ts